eclipse-archived/ceylon-lang.org/documentation/1.1/walkthrough.md

 The Ceylon Walkthrough is a set of exercises originally developed for a workshop presented by Gavin and Enrique in Mexico City.
-It comes in English and Spanish and covers much of the basics of the language.
+It comes in English, Spanish, French, and German, and covers much of the basics of the language.

 ## Before you start